Brief CLI Setup Guide

 brief init

-# Target a specific agent
+# Target specific agent(s)

 brief init --agent cursor

-brief init --agent claude
+brief init --agent claude,codex

 brief init --global